fbpx

 Please get in touch with our Services team via email services@cfwa.org.au or on 08 6224 4100 if you would like to know more about our services and support.

-Airway clearance, or chest physiotherapy, is needed to remove thick, sticky mucus from the lungs to prevent lung damage.
-It is usually started as soon as your child is diagnosed with CF and continues twice a day on an ongoing basis.
+Airway clearance is a daily treatment needed to help keep lungs healthy.
+It helps loosen and move thick, sticky mucus out of your child’s lungs.
+It is usually started as soon as your child is diagnosed with CF and continues twice a day on an ongoing basis, even when your child seems well, because they help prevent mucus from building up over time.
+During coughs, colds or infections, airway clearance may need to happen more often.
 Toddlers and young children can be particularly challenging when it comes to airway clearance, which is why it is so important to create a good routine from a young age.
-CFWA also have various support programs to assist with airway clearance routines at home.

 Community Support Worker Program

-In WA we have a Community Support Worker (CSW) service to enable ongoing support in the home with airway clearance and exercise routines.
-Our CSWs receive intensive training by CFWA’s health professionals to provide them with the skills and knowledge they need to supervise treatments safely and effectively.
+In WA we have a Community Support Worker (CSW) program which enables you to receive regular home visits to support you and your child with airway clearance and/or exercise routines.
+Our CSWs receive intensive training by CFWA’s Services Team to provide them with the skills and knowledge they need to supervise treatments safely and effectively.

 Nutrition